xunne899/tgc-18-project-2-react/README.md

 #### 2.2.a.
 User Goals

 - Targeted Audience: Young adults from age 21 to Senior Citizens 65 yers old
-- Users are able to find their desired customised bar soap online to suit their skin conditions
+- Users are able to find their desired customise bar soap online to suit their skin conditions
 - Users are able to interect with the seller via contact information posted onliine(contact number, email, name)
 - Users are able to obtain ingredients information of the soap product they are purchasing